Lauryn Hill: 1993–1998: Success with the Fugees and motherhood

-1997–1999: The Miseducation of Lauryn Hill
+1998–1999: The Miseducation of Lauryn Hill

 Hill recorded her solo record The Miseducation of Lauryn Hill from late 1997 through June 1998 at Tuff Gong Studios in Jamaica.
 The title was inspired by the book The Mis-Education of the Negro (1933) by Carter G. Woodson and The Education of Sonny Carson, a film and autobiographical novel.
 The album featured contributions from D'Angelo, Carlos Santana, Mary J. Blige and the then-unknown John Legend.
 Wyclef Jean initially did not support Hill recording a solo album, but eventually offered his production help; Hill turned him down.

 Several songs on the album concerned her frustration with the Fugees; "I Used to Love Him" dealt with the breakdown of the relationship between Hill and Wyclef Jean.
-Other songs such as "To Zion" spoke about her decision to have her first baby, even though many at the time encouraged her to have an abortion so to not interfere with her blossoming career.
-"To Zion" was written to her son, Zion David Marley, who she had with one of Bob Marley's sons, Rohan Marley.
-Zion was the first of 5 children they had together.
+Other songs such as "To Zion" spoke about her decision to have her first baby (Zion David Marley, the first of five she was to have with Rohan Marley), even though some at the time encouraged her to have an abortion so to not interfere with her blossoming career.
 Indeed, Hill's pregnancy revived her from a period of writer's block.

 In terms of production, Hill collaborated with a group of musicians known as New Ark, consisting of Vada Nobles, Rasheem Pugh, Tejumold Newton, and Johari Newton.
 Hill later said that she wanted to "write songs that lyrically move me and have the integrity of reggae and the knock of hip-hop and the instrumentation of classic soul" and that the production on the album was intended to make the music sound raw and not computer-aided.
 Hill spoke of pressure from her label to emulate Prince, wherein all tracks would be credited as written and produced by the artist with little outside help.
 She also wanted to be appreciated as an auteur as much as Jean had within the Fugees.
 She also saw a feminist cause: "But step out and try and control things and there are doubts.
 This is a very sexist industry.
 They'll never throw the 'genius' title to a sister."
 While recording the album, when Hill was asked about providing contracts or documentation to the musicians, she replied, "We all love each other.
 This ain't about documents.
 This is blessed."